Time Travel With Your Mind: Exploring the Past, Present, and Future of Cognitive Health

 Dive into the groundbreaking work of pioneers who have delved deep into understanding the intricate connection between the mind and body.

-These mindfulness pioneers have embraced ancient meditation practices to explore the profound impact of mindfulness on our .
+These mindfulness pioneers have embraced ancient meditation practices to explore the profound impact of mindfulness on our overall .

 Here are three key contributions they have made: